 Dealcar vs Nextlane: Which is the best digital platform for dealerships in 2025?

-With the advancement of digitalization in the automotive sector, dealers are seeking tools that are comprehensive, agile, and easy to use.
-In this article, we compare two very different solutions: Dealcar, a connected and modern all-in-one suite; and Nextlane, an ecosystem formed by multiple solutions aimed at manufacturers and large dealer groups.
+With the advance of digitisation in the automotive sector, dealerships are looking for tools that are complete, agile and easy to use.
+In this article, we compare two very different solutions: Dealcar, a connected and modern all-in-one suite; and Nextlane, an ecosystem made up of multiple solutions aimed at manufacturers and large dealership groups.

 What are Dealcar and Nextlane?

-Dealcar is a cloud platform designed for used car dealerships.
-It includes stock management, CRM, contracts, invoicing, a proprietary website, publication on portals, and a mobile app.
-Everything connected from a single place.
+Dealcar is a cloud-based platform designed for used-car dealerships.
+It includes stock management, CRM, contracts, invoicing, a bespoke website, portal listings and a mobile app.
+Everything connected from one place.

 Nextlane offers a set of solutions (DMS, CRM, digital signature, BI, etc.) connected through its Nextlane Platform, based on open APIs and Microsoft Azure infrastructure.
-It is designed to integrate different OEM systems, dealers, and external tools, although in practice, many modules come from acquisitions and are not well integrated with each other.
+It is designed to integrate different OEM systems, dealerships and external tools, although in practice many modules come from acquisitions and are not well integrated with one another.

 Feature